ub-cse-4568-f25/fastlio2/README.md

 ## Acknowledgement

-Thanks for [HKU MaRS Lab](https://mars.hku.hk/) guys.
+Thanks to [HKU MaRS Lab](https://mars.hku.hk/) guys.
 The original code is from FAST-LIO2, which can be found [here](https://github.com/hku-mars/FAST_LIO).